Meat Cuts

 Bone-in fresh ham, smoked ham, ham roast, leg cutlets

-There are seven USDA Beef Grades: Prime, Choice, Select, Standard, Commercial and Utility, Non-graded beef and Natural beef.
-In addition there thirteen major steak names and a number of beef roasts.
+There are seven USDA Beef Grades: Prime, Choice, Select, Standard, Commercial and Utility, Non-graded beef, and Natural beef.
+In addition, there are thirteen major steak names and several beef roasts.

 Available from Amazon